Wednesday, September 15, 2021

 short but steep climb

-Cycling in the remote area makes us more refreshed even if sometimes tried to pass in busy traffic in mountain areas and had to go through tunnels with accident risk as well.
-On the way to the starting point, Whanam township 화남면, barely managed to ride up a short steep mountain pass between Gigye 기계 and Imgo 임고 at maximum effort.
+Cycling in the remote area makes us more refreshed, even if sometimes have to pass through heavy traffic in mountain areas and have to go through tunnels with accident risk as well.
+On the way to the starting point, Whanam township 화남면, barely managed to ride up a short, steep mountain pass between Gigye 기계 and Imgo 임고 at maximum effort.